dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/data-storage-options.md

 ![New SQL Database created](data-storage-options/_static/image10.png)

 So Azure does in a few seconds what it may take you a day or a week or longer to accomplish in the on-premises environment.
-And since you can just as easily create databases automatically in a script or by using a management API, you can dynamically scale out by spreading your data across multiple <o:p>databases, so long as your application has been programmed for that.</o:p>
+And since you can just as easily create databases automatically in a script or by using a management API, you can dynamically scale out by spreading your data across multiple databases, so long as your application has been programmed for that.

 This is an example of our Platform-as-a-Service model.
 You don't have to manage the servers, we do it.
 You don't have to worry about backups, we do it.
 It's running in high availability – the data in the database is replicated across three servers automatically.
 If a machine dies, we automatically fail over and you lose no data.
 The server is patched regularly, you don't need to worry about that.